thoughtbot/maintaining-open-source-projects/book/02-community.md

 * **Wikis** as community maintained documentation and how-to guides.
 * **Forums and Q&A websites** (like StackOverflow), for answering specific questions users have about usage of the project.
 * **Mailing lists and chat rooms** can be useful if there is activity.

-Otherwise they can turn into half empty restaurants, exposing a negative image for your project, they better not exist if that is the case.
+If any of these channels have no activity they can seem like half empty restaurants, exposing a negative image for your project.
+The project will be better off not having them if that is the case.

 ## Encourage (the right amount of) participation

-The project’s website and/or README file are the landing page for your audience.
+The project’s website or README file are the landing page for your audience.
 Link to resources you use to interact between users and developers, and explain how and why to use them.
 Describe why the project exists and how to use it.
 Show how to contribute to it.
 Use clear and welcoming language, you are helping